 Operational Park: A property that is available for public use and provides a varying degree of facilities and services.

 Outdoor Recreation Park: A park that incorporates quality recreational resources capable of supporting a wide variety of outdoor activities and is established to meet the recreational needs of residents and visitors.

 Park Reserve: Crown lands administered through the provincial parks program.
 Usually not designated or operational.

-Provincial Park: A park or park reserve administered by the Department of Natural Resources, whether designated by the Provincial Parks Act or not.
+Provincial Park: A park or park reserve administered by the Department of Lands and Forestry, whether designated by the Provincial Parks Act or not.
 Provincial parks system refers collectively to all the provincial parks and park reserves in Nova Scotia.

 Protected Area / Protected Areas System: Land and water dedicated to the protection and maintenance of biological diversity and natural and cultural resources, and managed through legal means.
 Protected areas include wilderness areas, nature reserves, and both national and provincial parks, as well as lands under conservation easement with a land trust, and national wildlife areas.

 Public: Any individual or group of individuals with an interest in, or affected by, the outcomes of a decision.

 Stakeholder: Any individual or group who may be affected, impacted or has an interest in the issue or proposal.
 This may include industry association, business groups or social action groups.
 Stakeholders can also be referred to as 'the public.'